Microfilm Available to View

 The Nebraska State Historical Society provides a great deal of information about Nebraska and its history including historical sites and markers, maps, newspapers, photographs, cemetery registers and much more.

-The Nebraska Library Commission provides access to Heritage Quest, which has census records as well as other resources helpful for genealogy research.
+The Nebraska Library Commission provides access to My Heritage, which has census records as well as other resources helpful for genealogy research.
 You must be a Nebraska resident to access this database.
 Login information verifies that you are a resident and is not used for identification purposes.
 A new NebraskAccess password is issued on April 1 and October 1 of each year.
 Please contact the library for your current NebraskAccess password.
-You may also use your Nebraska Driver’s License Number or State Identification Number to access Heritage Quest through NebraskAccess.
+You may also use your Nebraska Driver’s License Number or State Identification Number to access My Heritage through NebraskAccess.

-Check out our online catalog where you can search for books and materials in our library’s online collection.
+Check out our online catalog and click on My Heritage.
+You will need to be logged into your account, to access the databases.
+The catalog is also a great asset where you can search for books and materials in our library’s online collection.